zhortech/ztsportkit-ios-sdk/README.md

 #### Raw data
-Activity can store raw data on modules.
+Activity can store raw data.
 To initiate activity with raw data recording start activity with additional parameter `enableRawData`.
 Raw data will be automatically uploaded to ZCloud after activity is stopped.

 ```swift